holepunchto/pear-docs/reference/pear/api.md

 Resolves to: `<Boolean>`

-Whether the parent window is minmized.
+Whether the parent window is minimized.
 Throws a `TypeError` if `parent` is a view.

 ## Web APIs